asakura89/Personal-Notes/AI Tools/AI Tools — Bing Prompt.md

 ## To plan for learning something

-Yo Bing, design a comprehensive 30-day plan to help me learn _<u>\[insert topic or skill here\]</u>_ from scratch.
+Yo Bing, design a comprehensive 30-day plan to help me learn _<ins>\[insert topic or skill here\]</ins>_ from scratch.
 Break down the plan into daily tasks, incorporating learning resources, hands-on exercises, progress checks, and rest days to ensure a balanced, sustainable, and progressive learning journey.